A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures: Introduction

-In computer vision and photogrammetry, Structure from Motion (SfM) techniques aim at building a 3D model of a scene from a large number of images \cite{Frahm:2010:BRC:1888089.1888117,wu2011visualsfm,Furukawa:PAMI10:stereopsis}.
-But most of this work focuses on batch post-processing and in any case assumes a given dataset.
-On the other hand, our work focuses on actively exploring the environment to build a complete model in real-time, with our controller taking at any time the current model as an input.
-Naturally, eventual completeness of the model can be limited by the physical characteristics of the robot, and specifically the reachable space of the sensor, see Fig. \ref{fig:comparison}.
-We emphasize that we do not discuss in details the task of actually building the model from the collected depth maps, which can be executed by one of the available vSLAM systems, such as the Real-Time Appearance Based Mapping package (RTAB-Map) \cite{labbe14online} that we use in our simulations.
-This package can in fact be replaced with little change to our algorithms by any vSLAM system based on pose-graph optimization \cite{kuemmerle11icra}.
-State-of-the-art SfM systems can also be used to post-process the sequence of images or depth maps captured using our policies in order to obtain a more accurate model.
+In computer vision and photogrammetry, SfM techniques aim at building a 3D model of a scene from a large number of images \cite{Snavely:JCV08:SfM,frahm2010building,wu2011visualsfm,Furukawa:PAMI10:stereopsis}, but most of this work focuses on batch post-processing and typically assumes a given dataset, whereas here our focus is essentially on how to acquire an appropriate set of images.
+Let us mention however the work of Daftry et al. \cite{Daftry:ICRA15:UAVmapping}, which presents an interactive real-time SfM system providing online feedback to the user taking pictures, alerting him or her when a new picture cannot be properly integrated in the model.
+Also, Tuite et al. \cite{Tuite:SIGCHI11:SfM} develop a competitive game where players are encouraged to take pictures that help build complete 3D models.
+We emphasize that we do not discuss in details the task of actually building a model from a collection of pictures or depth maps, which can be executed by one of the available vSLAM or real-time SfM systems, such as the Real-Time Appearance Based Mapping package (RTAB-Map) \cite{labbe14online} that we use in our experiments.
+Our work focuses on actively exploring the environment with an autonomous robot to build a complete model in real-time, with our controller taking at any time the current model as an input.
+Which package we use for model reconstruction has little influence on our algorithms, for example any vSLAM system based on pose-graph optimization \cite{kuemmerle11icra} could be used.
+State-of-the-art batch SfM systems can also be used to post-process the sequence of images or depth maps captured using our policies in order to obtain a more accurate model offline.
+Naturally, eventual completeness of the model is limited by the physical characteristics of the robot, and specifically the reachable space of the sensor, see Fig. \ref{fig:comparison}.

 Finally, another line of work in informative path planning relates to autonomous exploration and coverage of relatively large environments, using variants of frontier based exploration algorithms for example \cite{shade2011choosing, shen2012autonomous, heng2015efficient, Atanasov:ICRA2015:activeSLAM}.
 While these papers focus on path planning to quickly build models of potentially large and complex spaces, they do not address the problem of autonomously delimiting and mapping as completely as possible a specific bounded structure of interest.